RC2427/OEDA-PLSQL-Oracle-Components/README.md

     docker-compose restart backend

-(NOTE : From the next release vault engine name, valut context will be configurable as well as the path of the ORDS secrets.
+(NOTE : From the next release vault engine name, valut context will be configurable, as well as the path of the ORDS secrets)

-P.S Was to lazy change the default setup in application properties since I had already made the ZIP file and setup the release for v.0.0.1 and it was already 2 AM so ... will see if I actually do it in the next release)